Generalised muscle weakness is not uncommon today; we eat too much white rice; it's deficient in thiamine.

 described the symptoms of beriberi with remarkable accuracy.

-Our third observant doctor was another Dutchman; Dr Christiaan Eijkman noted that the chickens belonging to the rich, fed with the scrapings from the table that was predominantly white rice, developed strange spasms with an odd neck posture in extension, now called episthotonus, but the chickens of the poor who ate brown rice were spared of this strange malady.
+Our third observant doctor was another Dutchman; Dr Christiaan Eijkman noted that the chickens belonging to the rich, fed with the scrapings from the table that was predominantly white rice, developed strange spasms with an odd neck posture in extension, now called episthotonus, but those of the poor who ate unrefined starch were spared of this strange malady.

 Eventually, the observations of these three, and others who followed them, building on their reports, led to the discovery of certain essential substances in food that were other than protein, carbohydrate and fat.
 And so the first vitamin was discovered, B1, Thiamine, a deficiency of which leads to beriberi.

 What's really odd, is that people still eat predominantly white rice, sometimes enriched with thiamine.
 You'd think that we'd learn, but no.